Kilarin/fractured/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - -

 **Change Log**<p>
+0.04 fracturerift optimization and leak fix by HeroOfTheWinds and<p>
+     thining algorithm choice in orethinning with new exponential algorithm by HeroOfTheWinds<p>
 0.03 set static_spawn from within newspawn, suggested and demonstrated by jojoa1997<p>
 0.02 Fracture variance code by HeroOfTheWinds<p>
 0.01 Initial release to the public.
 NOT READY as a game at all.